 Inflammation is a key driver of all chronic diseases, so blueberries have a host of benefits.
 When selecting berries, note that the darker they are, the more antioxidants they have.
 Frozen fruits are just as good as fresh, experts say, but make sure you include lots of other fruit and vegetables in your diet as well.

 Omega-3 rich fish: Superfoods for the heart, joints and memory

-Omega-3s you get in fish lower heart disease risk, arthritis and may possibly help with memory loss and Alzheimer's.
-There is some evidence to show that it reduces depression as well.
+Omega-3s you get in fish lower heart disease risk, ease arthritis symptoms, and may possibly help with memory loss and Alzheimer's.
+There is some evidence to show that it may help reduce depression as well.

 Omega-3s are most prevalent in fatty, cold-water fish.
 Look for wild caught (not farmed) salmon, herring, sardines and mackerel.
 Aim for two-to-three portions a week.
 Other forms of omega-3s are available in fortified eggs, linseeds and walnuts.
 These superfoods have the added benefit of being high in monounsaturated fats, which can help lower cholesterol.

 A diet of soya fibre, protein from oats and barley, almonds and margarine from plant sterols and stanols can help reduce cholesterol levels.
 Consider tofu, soya milk or edamame (soya beans) - not soya powder.
 Soy sauce won't do the trick, either.
 One caveat: if you have a family history of breast cancer it is not recommended that you eat extra soya.

 Fibre: Superfood aids weight loss and checks cholesterol